-Consult with your authorized Malibu dealer regarding the best selection for an anchor and how to properly attach it to your boat.
-Always anchor from the bow of the boat as it has less chance of breaking free if a heavy wind occurs or water conditions worsen.
+Consult with your authorized Axis dealer regarding the best selection for an anchor and how to properly attach it to your boat.
+Always anchor from the bow of the boat as it has less chance to breaking free if a heavy wind or sea conditions arise.